 You also need lots of shelving to hold your books.
 DIY shelving is easy to install and doesn’t cost an arm and a leg.
 This project is relatively inexpensive unless you plan on shopping for all-hardback new releases to line your library.

 Having a private studio is every artist’s dream.
 Unfortunately, a lot can go wrong with in-house studios.
 Kiddos running around everywhere, phones ringing, and other stressful elements can put a damper on your creativity quickly.

-Choose a shed which has barn-style doors that open wide enough to see the outside world, and preferably a window or two.
-It’s imperative you have lots of natural light in your shed, though you shouldn’t be averse to artificial lighting in case inspiration strikes at night.
+Choose a shed that has barn-style doors that open wide enough to see the outside world, and preferably a window or two.
+It’s imperative you have lots of natural light in your shed, though you shouldn’t be averse to artificial lighting in case of inspiration strikes at night.

 Which type of shed you choose should depend on your own personal preferences as far as looks go, and a bit of knowledge about the weather in your area.
 There are three main types of sheds:

 Wooden Sheds: Many agree that wooden sheds are the most attractive of the bunch.
 However, they are known to rot in wet or foul weather.

 Metal Sheds: Metal sheds can be a great idea, but they tend to resonate.
 They generally hold up well, but be careful of rust.

 Plastic Sheds: Hard plastic sheds are easy to assemble and don’t rot or rust.
 However, many people prefer the look of a wood or metal shed.

 Now that you’re familiar with the best shed ideas around, it’s time to get moving.

 Feel free to let your creative energy flow freely, and transform your yard into a mini-paradise – just for you!